 1. RESPONSIBILITY AND ACCOUNTABILITY4

 1.1 The Funding Framework

+Error!
+Bookmark no
-1.2 The Role of the Scheme

-1.3 Application of the Scheme to the Authority and maintained schools
+1.2 1.3 The Role of the SchemeApplication of the Scheme to the Authority and maintained schools

-1.4 Publication of the Scheme
+1.3 Publication of the SchemePublication of the Scheme

 1.5 Revision of the Scheme

-1.6 Delegation of Powers to the Headteacher
+1.6 Delegation of Powers to the Head teacher

 1.7 Maintenance of Schools

-2. FINANCIAL CONTROLS7
+2. FINA NCIAL CONTROLS 7

 2.1 Application of financial controls to schools 7

-2.2 Provision of Information by the Council
+2.2 Provision of Information by the Council 7

-2.3 Provision of information by schools
+2.3 Provision of information by schools 7

-2.4 Payment of salaries, wages, pensions and gratuities
+2.4 Payment of salaries, wages, pensions and gratuities 7

-2.5 Payments for works, goods and services
+2.5 Payments for works, goods and services 10

-2.6 Control of assets 1 1
+2.6 Control of assets

-2.7 Accounting Policies (including year-end procedures)
+2.7 Accounting Policies (including year-end procedures) 11

 2.8 Writing off debts

 2.9 Basis of accounting

-2.10 Submission of budget plans
+2.10 2.11 Submission of budget plans

-2.11 Submission of financial forecasts

-2.12 Efficiency and Value for Money
+2.11 School Resource Management

-2.13 Virement 14
+2.12 Virement

-2.14 Internal Audit 14
+2.14 Internal Audit

 2.15 External Audit

-2.16 Schools Financial Value Standard (SFVS)
+2.16 Schools Financial Value Standard (SFVS) 14

-2.17 Fraud
+2.17 Fraud 14

+2.18 Whistleblowing 16

-2.19 Audit of voluntary and private funds 16
+2.19 Audit of voluntary and private funds

 2.20 Register of business interests

-2.21 Purchasing, tendering and contracting requirements 17
+2.21 Purchasing, tendering and contracting requirements 15

-2.22 Application of contracts to schools
+2.22 Application of contracts to schools 16

-2.23 Additional earmarked funds from central budgets 18
+2.23 Additional earmarked funds from central budgets

-2.24 Spending for the purposes of the school
+2.24 Spending for the purposes of the school 1/

-2.25 Capital spending from budget shares

-2.26 Notice of Concern 19
+2.25 2.26 Capital spending from budget shares Notice of Concern 17 17

-3. INSTALMENTS OF THE BUDGET SHARE; BANKING ARRANGEMENTS AND CASH ADVANCES
+3. ALMENTS OF THE BUDGET SHARE; BANKING ARRANGEMENTS AND CASH AL

+J. ALMENTO OF THE BODGET SHAKE, BANKING AKKANGEMENTO AND CASH AL

-3.1 Definition of budget share.
+3.1 Definition of budget share 19

-3.2 Frequency of instalments
+3.2 Frequency of instalments 19

 3.3 Interest scheme

 3.4 Budget shares and instalments for closing schools

 3.5 Bank and building society accounts

 3.6 Restrictions on accounts

 3.7 Borrowing by schools

-4. THE TREATMENT OF SURPLUS AND DEFICIT BALANCES ARISING IN RELATION TO BUDGET
+4. THE TREATMENT OF SURPLUS AND DEFICIT BALANCES ARISING IN RELATION TO BUDGE SHARES2

-SHAI RES 22

-4.1 The right to carry forward surplus balances 22
+4.1 The right to carry forward surplus balances

-4.2 Reporting on and control of the use of surplus balances
+4.1 Reporting on and control of the use of surplus balances

 4.3 Interest on surplus balances

 4.4 Obligation to carry forward deficit balances

 4.5 Licensed Deficits.

-4.6 Writing off deficits
+4.6 Writing off deficits 23

-4.7 Balances of closing and amalgamating schools 24
+4.7 Balances of closing and amalgamating schools 23